 As a small business owner, you have to make estimated tax payments to the Internal Revenue Service throughout the year (about once a quarter).
 This makes it easier to afford the taxes you owe rather than have a lump-sum balance due at tax time.
-As a business owner.
-I will share with you how I have been dealing with estimated taxes for the past 10+ years.
+As a business owner, I will share with you how I have been dealing with estimated taxes for the past 10+ years.

 Estimated Taxes for Business

 Not only is it important to satisfy your overall tax liability for each year as a self-employed individual or a business owner, but you want to pay enough taxes to avoid additional penalties on top of what you owe.
-Understanding the consequences of paying your estimated taxes late (or not at all) is important if you want to stay on the good side of the federal government and not go into debt with a huge tax bill after you file your taxes for the year.
+Understanding the consequences of paying your estimated taxes late (or not at all) is vital if you want to stay on the right side of the federal government and not go into debt with a huge tax bill after you file your taxes for the year.